December 31, 2016Categories: Atkins

 There is less fruit on the Atkins Diet than most people are used to.
 When you maintain this lower fruit intake, you'll find over time that you can actually reduce your "taste buds" by losing your "tolerance" for sugar.
 What I mean by this is that eventually, fruit that did not seem sweet by itself, without added sugar, will actually start to taste sweeter.
 That means that over time, you'll be able to add more less sweet fruit to your diet, that ranks as lower carbs, yet still feel like you're having a sweet treat.
 Just like vegetables, try and eat 2/3 of your fruit raw.

 On the Atkins Diet, they do say some artificial sweeteners are acceptable.
 But, when you want to add the concept of eating Real, all artificial sweeteners are a no-no. Stevia is acceptable, as it is not an artificial product, but is actually a plant extract.
 You need to be careful and not buy Stevia that is loaded with fillers.
 Unfortunately, most Stevia products on the market now are loaded with these fillers.
-But, hunt around for some pure powder or liquid extract.
+But, hunt around for some pure powder or liquid extract, though this is a processed product, so technically isn't a Real food, so if you choose to use it, use it only rarely.
 If you have a "green thumb" you can even grow your own.
 You can even hunt around and find some dried leaves.
 Then you can experiment, and use it straight right in your food.
 It can be brewed to extract the sweetness, then you can use the "sweet water" as a sweetener wherever a bit of liquid is acceptable.

 There are some fats that are listed as acceptable on the Atkins Diet that are not considered Real.
 You want to avoid all highly processed, and GMO oils, such as Canola, Corn, Grape seed, Soy, Sunflower, Safflower, or any other Polyunsaturated oils.
 Polyunsaturated oils are not stable, thus they need to be highly processed to become shelf stable.
 Eating polyunsaturated fats in fresh food is fine, because it is fresh, and has not been processed.